Guide

 Secure your app with Better Auth and protect your queries.

-Caching & Reuse
+title: Caching & Reuse icon: i-lucide-database to: /docs/data-fetching/caching-reuse

-Reuse query data between pages for instant navigation.
+Reuse query data between pages for instant navigation. ::

-Make your app feel instant by predicting mutation results.
+Make your app feel instant by predicting mutation results. ::

-Transform and compute data before it reaches your component.
+Transform and compute data before it reaches your component. ::